What is the Elite Rating?

 We’ll always notify investors via our Elite Funds news if a fund gains or loses an Elite Rating.
 We also keep a record of any Elite Funds that have gained or lost Elite Ratings over the years.

-Funds that are awarded the Elite Radar accolade may, for example, be newly launched.
+Funds that are awarded the Elite Radar accolade may, for example, be newly launched (and therefore not have the requisite minimum three-year track record to go through AlphaQuest) but we have been impressed by the manager.
 Alternatively, a manager we rate very highly may have been given a new type of mandate or a fund in a different asset class.

 When a three year track record is available, these funds will then considered for a full Elite Rating.